marcoantonioni/cp4ba-installations/README.md

 brew install openssl@3.5
 export PATH="/opt/homebrew/opt/openssl@3/bin:$PATH"
 ```
+**Make sure that the LibreSSL distribution and its version are compatible with latest OpenSSL version.**

 ### AWK and mac users
 AWK in macos is quite different from awk in linux, commands used in 'cp4ba-tls-update-ep.sh' doesn't works.